frc5024/lib5k/README.md

 *Javadoc can be found [here](https://frc5024.github.io/lib5k)*

+## Using

+The simplest way to use lib5k is to import the entire library (warning: this is quite big).
+This can be done by grabbing the latest `lib5k-<version>-monolithic.jar` file from the [releases page](https://github.com/frc5024/lib5k/releases/latest), and adding it to your project (here is a [tutorial](https://medium.com/@petehouston/compile-local-jar-files-with-gradle-a078e5c7a520)).

+If you would like to pick and choose which components you want, reference the chart below, and only add the jars you want.

 ## Modules

 This repository is split into modules.
 This allows us to only import what we need per project instead of loading unnecessary libs (for example, parts management does not need access to CTRE libs).
 The following table lists all avalible modules, and their uses.